TULiberalArts/German/pages/faculty.md

   Meet our faculty in the German department of Temple University’s College of Liberal Arts.
 # custom variables
 ---
-Our German faculty includes many Ph.D. graduates with extensive backgrounds in study and living abroad in German-Speaking countries, and with years of teaching experience.
+Our German faculty includes many Ph.D. graduates with extensive backgrounds in studying and living abroad in German-Speaking countries, and with years of teaching experience.